conjurer-rich/conjurer-web/_pages/share-it.md

 Sharing isn’t just about pointing out problems; it’s about creating clarity and alignment.
 In this phase, you’ll translate your observations into a format that others can understand and act on.
 Key aspects of effective sharing include:

-- **Visualizing Challenges**: Use tools to clearly map out workflows, dependencies, or team interactions.
+- **Visualizing challenges**: Use tools to clearly map out workflows, dependencies, or team interactions.
-- **Facilitating Open Discussions**: Create spaces for teams to discuss observations constructively.
+- **Facilitating open discussions**: Create spaces for teams to discuss observations constructively.
-- **Aligning on Root Causes**: Ensure everyone agrees on the underlying causes of the challenges, not just the symptoms.
+- **Aligning on root causes**: Ensure everyone agrees on the underlying causes of the challenges, not just the symptoms.

 ---